learningequality/ka-lite-installer-android/README.md

 ** Notice **
 ===============
 This installer project is abandoned.
 [The new Android installer project](https://github.com/learningequality/ka-lite-android-installer-python27) adopts android-python27 and is structured in Eclipse ADT.
-Please

 KA Lite Wrapper for Android
 ===============